-Best holidays for teenagers
+Best holidays for teenagers with parents

 Holidays for sporty teens

 On the Greek mainland, the beautiful Sani Resort has lots of activities including mountain biking, trekking, wake-boarding and archery, along with a PADI dive centre and a high season club for ages 12-16.